akinhwan/bens-blog-boilerplate/content/blog/annual-planning.md

 ## How can I create early wins and momentum?

-## WHat progress will I make in 30, 60, 90 days?
+## What progress will I make in 30, 60, 90 days?
 How will I know?